meedan/vframe/docs/commands.md

 To run any of the commands, first activate the appropriate conda environment, e.g. `conda activate vframe`.

-The scripts can all be found in the `check` folder at the base of the repo.
+The scripts can all be found in the `api` folder at the base of the repo.
 Further info on the scripts can be found by adding the CLI argument ``--help``

 ## Production commands